RikkaApps/Riru/README.md

 ### Config

-* When the file `/data/adb/riru/disable` exists, Riru will do nothing
 * When the file `/data/adb/riru/enable_hide` exists, the hidden mechanism will be enabled (also requires the support of the modules)

 ## How Riru works?